Guided Tours in Florence

 Bike Tour of the Tuscan Countryside

 Bike Tour of the Tuscan CountrysideThis shared bike tour is a unique opportunity to explore the Tuscan landscape and enjoy the extraordinary views while engaging in some a physical activity in a natural setting of great beauty only a few miles south of Florence.
 A full day's cycling takes you through small towns and past beautiful vineyards and silvery-green olive trees.
 There are frequent rest stops and a lovely Tuscan lunch with Chianti wine will be served.
 On the way back to your starting point, you will have many opportunities to take photos that record your carefree moments on the road.
 Two itineraries are available: Meet in central Florence and start biking from Certosa You will meet your group in central Florence and the shuttle will take you just below the imposing monastery of the Certosa where you will be given a helmet and a 24-gear bike; total distance covered is 18 miles.
-(Click on title to read more...)
 You will explore Tuscany's gorgeous natural setting, filled with olive trees, cypresses and Chianti vineyards.
 The tour includes stops to enjoy the panorama and to photos, plus a longer break for lunch.
 The home-cooked lunch will be served in a 17th century private villa, where you will also visit the wine cellar and taste some of their wines at the same time you learn about the traditional production techniques.
 Start biking from Florence city center You will meet the group at a bike shop in central Florence where you'll be supplied with a helmet and a 21-gear hybrid bike.
 Cycling along safe roads, your guide will lead you for 10 miles to the lovely village of Impruneta where you'll pause for a quick visit.
-(Click on title to read more...)
-Next stop is lunch where you will dine on local specialties along with a guided tasting of Chianti wines.
+Next stop is lunch where you will dine on local specialties along with a guided tasting of Chianti wines or genuine olive oil.
 Depending on availability, lunch will be served at either a farmhouse or a private villa.
-You'll return to Florence by a different route, stopping at Piazzale Michelangelo for a photo opportunity and then near Piazza Santa Croce for another wine tasting.
-Total mileage for this cycling tour is about 22 miles.
+You'll return to Florence by a different route, stopping at Piazzale Michelangelo for a photo opportunity.
+Total mileage for this cycling tour is about 18 miles.

 From $120.00 Per Person